alysiahuggins/code-on-chain-with-mina/README.md

 #### Token Claims
 When the user completes the quiz and got all the questions correctly, QuizTokens are minted to an address that we control.
 Users can claim these tokens to their address when they want, in the meanwhile, the user's username and password is stored in a merkletree.

+### Gotcha's
+#### Verification Keys
+If the verification key is different that the deployed smart contract verification, make sure you are using the same snarkyjs version in package.json.
+Your verification keys are different (the one in your client app vs what's deployed on Mina) when you try to send a transaction with Auro wallet and get the error `Couldn't send zkApp command: verification_failed invalid_proof`.
+See details on Mina's discord here https://discord.com/channels/484437221055922177/1047268822530392084

 ### Errors and Workarounds